 “Men of Galilee, why do you stand looking up toward heaven?
 This Jesus, who has been taken up from you into heaven, will come in the same way as you saw him go into heaven.”
 (Acts 1:11)

 We do not have time to waste.
 Let us get on with the true task of the Church.
 Jesus may come at any moment.
 We should be living holy lives with our lamps full of oil all the time.
 Our concern must be for the lost.
 That is the heart of God.
 We were once lost and someone witnessed to us.
 Will we not witness to others?
 If we love Jesus then we will obey his command and commission..

 His great commission is all the more important today as we approach the close of the Church age.
 Jesus speaks to us today:

 You will receive power when the Holy Spirit has come upon you; and you will be my witnesses in Jerusalem, in all Judea and Samaria, and to the ends of the earth.”
 (Acts 1:8)

 Waiting on the return of Jesus is not our mission.
 The world is waiting on us.
 Jesus Christ living in us is the witness that the world needs to see.
-Have we received his Spirit?
-If not, we need to ask Jesus now.
-He will fill us and refill us with the Holy Spirit.
+They need to see Jesus.